mdelgert/PassTxt/docs/CleanupPrompt.md

 6. **Error Handling**: Suggest basic error-checking mechanisms if missing (e.g., null checks, return value validation).
 7. **Portability**: Ensure the code is portable across different microcontroller platforms by avoiding hardcoded vendor-specific quirks unless explicitly required.
 8. Optimize the code with best praticies.
+9. Optimize heap by removing strings and or other recommended best praticies.

 Below is the code to optimize.